qwertie/ungglish/_posts/2017-04-24-fields-of-work.md

   "as-trOn-om" in "astronomy" to "as-truh-nOm" in "astronomical".
 For Ungglish I have chosen only a single version of each word root.

-So the words in Ungglish are as follows:
+So the words in Ungglish are currently planned as follows:

 | English Field | Field        | Adjective     | Adverb          | Practitioner |
 |---------------|--------------|---------------|-----------------|------------- |